Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Abstract

 \section{Abstract}

 While achieving exceptional generative quality, modern diffusion, flow, and other matching models suffer from slow inference, as they require many steps of iterative generation.
-Recent distillation methods address this by training efficient one-step generators under the guidance of a pre-trained teacher model.
+Recent distillation methods address this problem by training efficient one-step generators under the guidance of a pre-trained teacher model.
 However, these methods are often constrained to only one specific framework, e.g., only to diffusion or only to flow models.
-Furthermore, these methods are naturally data-free, and to benefit from the usage of real data, it is required to use an additional complex adversarial training with an extra discriminator model.
+Furthermore, these methods are originally data-free, and to benefit from the usage of real data, it is required to use an additional complex adversarial training with an extra discriminator model.
 In this paper, we present \textbf{RealUID}, a universal distillation framework for all matching models that seamlessly incorporates real data into the distillation procedure without GANs.
-Our \textbf{RealUID} approach offers a simple theoretical foundation that covers previous distillation methods for Flow Matching and Diffusion models, and is also extended to their modifications, such as Bridge Matching and Stochastic Interpolants.
+Our \textbf{RealUID} approach offers a simple theoretical foundation that covers previous distillation methods for Flow Matching and Diffusion models, and can be also extended to their modifications, such as Bridge Matching and Stochastic Interpolants.
+The code can be found in \url{https://github.com/David-cripto/RealUID}.